MathCouple/betsson_group/README.md

     - `pipeline_transformers.py` - Business rules (BR) and general transformations (GR) to be used on the pipeline.
       - sanitize_column_data - BR related to fill null data and format types.
       - sanitize_text - BR related to sanitize text data.
 It will remove special characters, and replace accented characters with their unaccented counterparts.
-      - BaseTableGenerator - GR related to generate base tables.
+      - BaseTableGenerator - BR related to generate base tables.
-      - DimTimeGenerator - GR related to generate the time dimension.
+      - DimTimeGenerator - BR related to generate the time dimension.
-      - DimLocationGenerator - GR related to generate the location dimension.
+      - DimLocationGenerator - BR related to generate the location dimension.
-      - DimCustomerGenerator - GR related to generate the customer dimension.
+      - DimCustomerGenerator - BR related to generate the customer dimension.
-      - DimProductGenerator - GR related to generate the product dimension.
+      - DimProductGenerator - BR related to generate the product dimension.
-      - DimMetadataTransactionsGenerator - GR related to generate the metadata transactions dimension.
+      - DimMetadataTransactionsGenerator - BR related to generate the metadata transactions dimension.
-      - FactSalesTransactionsGenerator - GR related to generate the sales transactions fact table.
+      - FactSalesTransactionsGenerator - BR related to generate the sales transactions fact table.
       - generate_warehouse_sales_tables - GR related to generate the warehouse tables.
       - validate_warehouse_sales_data - BR related to validate the warehouse tables.
       - validate_data_integrity - BR related to validate the data integrity.